 Use a fork to poke holes across the bottom and up the sides of the crust.
-Place parchment paper inside the crust and partially fill with pie weights or beans.
+Place parchment paper inside the crust and partially fill with pie weights or dried beans.

 Bake for 15 minutes.
 After 15 minutes, take the crust out to remove the weights and parchment paper.
 Bake the bare crust for an additional 5 minutes, until the bottom looks dry, not doughy.
-Note - If using a store-bought crust, follow the packaging’s instructions for blind-baking the crust.
+Note - If using store-bought frozen crust, follow the packaging’s instructions for blind-baking the crust.

 Set the crust aside until ready to fill.